 Prostatectomies can be done as:

-Although it is used to treat early stage prostate cancer, it is not usually the first option.
-It may be done if cancer returns after other nonsurgical treatments are done.
+It is most often used to treat cancer in early stages.
+It is not always the first treatment used.
+It may also be done if cancer comes back after it has been treated.

-Transurethral resection of the prostate (TURP) is done through a tube called a rectoscope.
-The scope is inserted through the penis and into the urethra, the tube that carries urine out of the body.
-Surgical instruments can be passed through the tube to remove prostate tissue.
-Tissue can also be removed with an electric wire or laser, or by vaporization.
-It is done to manage urinary symptoms caused by growing tumors.
+Transurethral resection of the prostate (TURP) is a procedure to remove prostate tissue.
+A scope is placed through the tube that carries urine out of the body.
+Tools can be passed through the tube to remove the prostate.
+The tissue may be destroyed with electric wire or laser.
+Removing some of the prostate can improve the flow of urine.

 Cryotherapy for prostate cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/prostate-cancer/treating/cryosurgery.html.
 Updated March 11, 2016.
-Accessed Accessed April 19, 2017.
+Accessed January 6, 2020.